Pulling on a carbon nanotube¶

 move ${carbon_xcm} ${carbon_ycm} ${carbon_zcm}

 The first command includes all the atoms of type 1 (i.e. all the atoms here) in a group named carbon_atoms.
 The 3 variables, carbon_xcm, carbon_ycm, and carbon_zcm are used to measure the current position of the group carbon_atoms along all 3 directions, respectively.
-Then, the displace_atoms command move the group carbon_atoms, ensuring that its center of mass is located at the origin (0, 0, 0).
+Then, the displace_atoms command moves the group carbon_atoms, ensuring that its center of mass is located at the origin (0, 0, 0).

 change_box all x final -40 40 y final -40 40 z final -40 40